VerticalLongboard/xplane-vhf-helper/README.md

 * **Chat with ATC! :-)**

 ## Dependencies
 Additional dependencies besides X-Plane 11, SmartCopilot and FlyWithLua:
 - LUA INI Parser
 - LUA Event Bus

 (All dependencies are bundled with each release)

+## Developer notes
+You want to integrate VHF into other plugins or write FlyWithLua plugins?
+Have a look in the [Developer Notes](DEVELOPER.md)